References for renting

 • Bank statements from the last three months.

-• Two proofs of address from your current residence.
+• Proof of address from two separate sources for your current residence.

-You should provide these promptly to get approved more quickly.
+You should give these promptly to get approved more quickly.

 Prepare your references